 We’ve adopted a model for Catholic character formation, where Gospel values are at the foundation of our religious and family life teachings.
 Faith, hope, love, community, dignity of persons, excellence, justice, and stewardship for creation — these eight values motivate our students and add spiritual depth to their education.
 These themes permeate the culture of our schools as they are integrated into our curriculum and school life.

-Meeting the gradutate expectations
+Meeting the graduate expectations

 Students on a journey toward graduation from a Catholic school in Ontario are challenged to meet Catholic Graduate Expectations (CGE).
 This set of expectations encourages our students to adopt a lifestyle whereby they never give up their spiritual and academic quest for knowledge.